Who is Eligible?

 Refer to the Summary Plan Description (SPD) on the Choices home page for complete Medical Plan benefits and Plan exclusions information.

 How The Medical Plan Works:

-The benefits of these plans depend on the health care provider the member uses.
-When a network provider is used, in-network benefits apply.
-When an out-of-network provider is used, Out-of-Network benefits apply.
+The benefits of the Medical Plan will depend on the health care provider the member uses.
+When an In-Network provider is used, In-Network benefits apply.
+When an Out-of-Network provider is used, Out-of-Network benefits apply.
 To see if your provider is an In-Network BCBSMT provider, visit BCBSMT.

 In-Network Providers (In and Out of State) – Providers who have contracted with the Medical Plan claims administrator to manage and deliver care for Plan members and who accept the allowed amount as payment in full.
 Members will pay less out of pocket expenses if they see an In-Network provider.